bigcouchman/project1CS3377/README.md

 #
 # MOTIVATION
 # The goal of this project is for me to gain practice in regular expressions and grep.
 Before this project, I have only worked with grep once and was new in regular expressions.
 However, I learned so much about many ways you can shape regular expressions and creativity also becomes its fullest.
 One indirect impact is that I grow more fond of Unix and that I was able to explore more commands that can make this project work.
+#
+#
+#
+# COMMENTS
+# In the code there are comments and pseudocodes.
+The pseudocodes help explain the overall function of the program.
+The comments explain each component of the program and each format of the regex.
+#
+#
+#
+# Thank you for spending time reading the README.
+I hope the program works!
+It is a great project to test my knowledge and boundary in grep and regular expressions.